 Once a candidate has the necessary skills and experience, opportunities should follow, according to Shaughnessy.
 “The warehouse analyst possesses a specialized skill set, and there’s a strong market for those skills,” he says.

-Look to Robert Half Technology's latest Salary Guide for job descriptions and starting compensation trends for a wide range of IT jobs — including data warehouse analyst.
+Look to Robert Half's latest Salary Guide for job descriptions and starting compensation trends for a wide range of IT jobs — including data warehouse analyst.